Electric Car Grant 2026: Full list of eligible cars & how to save £3750

 What is the Electric Car Grant?

-Since changes to the Expensive Car Supplement — the so-called luxury car tax — were introduced in April 2025 meant electric cars were no longer exempt, manufacturers have targeted selling EVs priced under £40,000 in order to dodge it.
-Now that the ECG has been introduced expect imminent model mix realignment and price-shuffling to broaden the range of cars that could qualify for it.
+When changes to the VED Expensive Car Supplement – the so-called luxury car tax – were introduced in April 2025 meant that electric cars were no longer exempt, manufacturers had targeted selling EVs priced below the initially announced £40,000 threshold in order to dodge it.
+This has subsequently been increased to £50,000 for electric cars.

 Details of exactly which models are eligible for either level of grant applied to each of them are being confirmed on an ongoing basis from 11 August 2025.
-The up-to-date tables below reflect the position for each potentially eligible EV.

 ECG Band 1 cars receiving a discount of £3750